 Simply Sublime – East Hampton

 Simply Sublime has some grocery items, but is mainly a lunch spot.
 As far as tasty food goes, it’s probably the best option of all if you want a healthy vegan breakfast or lunch.
 Menu items are unique and delicious, and the ingredients are always top-quality.
 I usually get The Dr. Oz juice, inspired the green juice that Dr. Oz swears by and Oprah calls “a glass of fresh.”
 It has kale, cucumber, parsley, granny smith apple, spinach, lemon, and ginger (fairly similar to my Detox Green Juice).
-For lunch, I’ll get the Crunchy Thai Wrap – Asian-inspired cole slaw, shredded carrots, mixed bean sprouts, and roasted veggies with their famous peanut sauce.
-It is simply fabulous.
+For lunch, I’ll get their delicious Crunchy Thai Wrap – Asian-inspired cole slaw, shredded carrots, mixed bean sprouts, and roasted veggies with their famous peanut sauce.
 I also highly recommend their house-brewed kombucha.

 Marie Eiffel Market –Shelter Island